 Auckland, Paihia, Cape Reinga, Hamilton, Raglan, Waitomo, Mount Maunganui, Taupo, Rotorua, National Park, Lake Waikaremoana, Napier, Wellington, Picton, Christchurch, Akaroa.

 The next month will be more of the same as I continue on with my New Zealand adventure in the South Island.

-I’ll be heading to Tekapo to relax in some hot springs and go tubing, in Dunedin I’ll be eating chocolate until I vomit at Cadbury World and walking up the world’s steepest street.
-I’ll be heading to the southernmost point of the South Island for some more hiking goodness and then checking out both Doubtful Sound and Milford Sound.
-After stops in Queenstown and Wanaka, it’ll be off to walk on Fox Glacier and ice climb all over Franz Josef Glacier — I’ve never seen a glacier before so I’m most excited about this!
-It’ll then be back up to the top of the South Island to check out Nelson and Abel Tasman National Park and then, the highlight.
-Dave and I will be heading to Ashburton — Dave’s hometown!
-I can’t wait!
+I’ll be heading to Tekapo to relax in some hot springs and go tubing, in Dunedin, I’ll be eating chocolate until I vomit at Cadbury World, and walking up the world’s steepest street.
+I’ll be heading to the southernmost point of the South Island for some more hiking goodness, and then checking out both Doubtful Sound and Milford Sound.
+After stops in Queenstown and Wanaka, it’ll be off to walk on Fox Glacier and ice climb all over Franz Josef Glacier — I’ve never seen a glacier before, so I’m most excited about this!
+It’ll then be back up to the top of the South Island to check out Nelson and Abel Tasman National Park and then… Well, then… I think it might be time for a solid nap.